michaelccote/DolibarrBlazorWebsite/Docs/01-setup/01-setup.md

-# Setup

-In this session, you'll get started building an Dolibarr-connected website app using Blazor.
-The app will enable users to :
-- Create a new Customer (Third-Party)
-- Create a new Contact/User for a Customer
-- Login
-- View Company info
-- View products by category
-- Order products
-- See order history

 ## Starting point

 To get started, you'll need to start a new Blazor Web Assembly project from Visual Studio 2019.